Unit 1 - Introduction to Production Arts for Screen

 Unit 4 - Exploring ideas

-The emphasis of this unit will be on realising a narrative through the designing and making of an animated piece using either stop motion or CGI methods.
+The emphasis of this unit will be on realising a narrative through the designing and making of an animated piece using either CGI methods or 2D drawn animation methods.

 - You will experience the whole design and making process involved in a large-scale filming project